Reset All

 Schools Resources/General

-Can I photocopy the resources
+Can I photocopy the resources?

 No, you generally cannot photocopy, scan, or alter these resources as they are protected under copyright and intellectual property rights.
 Copying them, even for educational purposes is not permitted without explicit permission from Competenz.